EndoGMDE: Generalizable Monocular Depth Estimation with Mixture of Low-Rank Experts for Diverse Endoscopic Scenes: Abstract

 \section{Abstract}

-Self-supervised monocular depth estimation is a significant task for low-cost and efficient 3D scene perception in endoscopy.
-In recent years, a series of methods are proposed to address the illumination inconsistency, while certain works also focus on the generalization of the model by efficiently finetuning the foundation models.
+Self-supervised monocular depth estimation is a significant task for low-cost and efficient 3D scene perception and measurement in endoscopy.
 However, the variety of illumination conditions and scene features is still the primary challenges for depth estimation in endoscopic scenes.
-In this work, a self-supervised framework is proposed for monocular depth estimation in diverse endoscopy.
+In this work, a novel self-supervised framework is proposed for monocular depth estimation in diverse endoscopy.
 Firstly, considering the diverse features in endoscopic scenes with different tissues, a novel block-wise mixture of dynamic low-rank experts is proposed to efficiently finetune the foundation model for endoscopic depth estimation.
 In the proposed module, based on the input feature, different experts with a small amount of trainable parameters are adaptively selected for weighted inference, from low-rank experts which are allocated based on the generalization of each block.
 Moreover, a novel self-supervised training framework is proposed to jointly cope with brightness inconsistency and reflectance interference.
 The proposed method outperforms state-of-the-art works on SCARED dataset and SimCol dataset.
 Furthermore, the proposed network also achieves the best generalization based on zero-shot depth estimation on C3VD, Hamlyn and SERV-CT dataset.
 The outstanding performance of our model is further demonstrated with 3D reconstruction and ego-motion estimation.
 The proposed method could contribute to accurate endoscopy for minimally invasive measurement and surgery.
-The evaluation codes will be released upon acceptance, while the demo videos can be found on \href{https://endo-gede.netlify.app/}{https://endo-gede.netlify.app/}.
+The evaluation codes have been released on \href{https://github.com/BaymaxShao/Endo-GMDE}{https://github.com/BaymaxShao/Endo-GMDE}, while the demo videos can be found on \href{https://endo-gmde.netlify.app/}{https://endo-gmde.netlify.app/}.